Morphisms of Berkovich curves and the different function: Combinatorial Riemann-Hurwitz formula

 \subsubsection{Root subtrees}

 By a {\em root subtree} of $\Gamma$ we mean a subtree $T\subseteq\Gamma$ with a special leaf $r$ such that: (a) $r$ is not a ramification point, (b) if $v\neq r$ is in $T$ then $g(v)=0$ and all edges of $v$ are in $T$.
-We call $r$ the {\em root} of $T$ while "leafs" refer to other leafs only.
+Note that by saying that $r$ is a leaf we assume that its valence is 1, and so $T\neq r$.
+We call $r$ the {\em root} of $T$ while ``leaves" will refer to other leaves only.
 If $e$ is the oriented edge of $T$ starting at $r$ then $S_e$ is called the {\em slope index} of $T$.
 We say that an oriented edge $e$ of $T$ is {\em upward} if it goes towards the leaves.

 \begin{lemma} If $T\subseteq\Gamma$ is a root subtree of slope index $s$, then

 (i) $n_e=2$ for any edge $e$ in $T$,

 (ii) if $e$ is an upward edge then $s_e\delta\le 0$,